 The Age Discrimination in Employment Act of 1967 (ADEA) protects certain applicants and employees 40 years of age and older from discrimination on the basis of age in hiring, promotion, discharge, compensation, or terms, conditions or privileges of employment.
-The ADEA is enforced by the Equal Employment Opportunity Commission (EEOC).
+The ADEA is enforced by the Equal Employment Opportunity Commission.

 Section 188 of the Workforce Investment Act of 1998 (WIA) prohibits discrimination against applicants, employees and participants in WIA Title I-financially assisted programs and activities, and programs that are part of the One-Stop system, on the ground of age.
 In addition, WIA prohibits discrimination on the grounds of race, color, religion, sex, national origin, disability, political affiliation or belief, and for beneficiaries only, citizenship or participation in a WIA Title I-financially assisted program or activity.
 Section 188 of WIA is enforced by the Civil Rights Center.

-29 CFR Part 37 Implementation of the Nondiscrimination and Equal Opportunity Provisions of the Workforce Investment Act
+29 CFR 37 - Implementation of the Nondiscrimination and Equal Opportunity Provisions of the Workforce Investment Act

-29 CFR Part 1625 Age Discrimination in Employment Act Interpretations
+29 CFR 1625 - Age Discrimination in Employment Act - Interpretations